CraftAcademy/resource-list/README.md

 - [Top Ten Atom Packages](https://www.sitepoint.com/10-essential-atom-add-ons/) - customize your Atom with handy extensions that make it easier to code.
 - [Internet Protocols](internet_protocols.md)
 - [OSX Terminal Cheat Sheet](osx-cheatsheet.md)
 - [Live example of a backend interview test](https://github.com/fishbrain/job-assignment-backend-engineer) - from FishBrain.
-'The goal of this project is to assess development skills suitable for a backend developer position.
-It tests knowledge and proficiency with software design, unit testing and web technologies like HTTP and REST.'
+"The goal of this project is to assess development skills suitable for a backend developer position.
+It tests knowledge and proficiency with software design, unit testing and web technologies like HTTP and REST."